JuliaPy/PyPlot.jl/README.md

 ## Features

-* perfect 2D plot
+* Dynamically plot
-* interactive usage
-* excellent math symbol support
+* Excellent math/TeX symbol support
-* multiple backends (PNG, PDF, JPEG, ...)
+* Multiple export (PNG, PDF, JPEG, ...)

 Since this module is simply a wrapper for matplotlib, all credit goes to matplotlib developers.